12Shraddha/Attendance-management-system/README.md

 -Python
 -tkinter GUI interface
 -keras and tensorflow
-Here I am working on Face recognition based Attendance Management System by using OpenCV(Python).
-One can mark thier attendance by simply facing the camera.
+Here, I worked on Face recognition based Attendance Management System by using OpenCV(Python).
+One can mark their attendance with the use of camera.

 How it works :